jgeumlek/WiimoteGlue/README.md

 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Since the Wii U Pro is already detected by SDL, WiimoteGlue leads to "duplicate" controllers.
-* Any wiimotes connected before starting WiimoteGlue will be ignored.
 * Keyboard/mouse emulation is not perfect.
 Expect changes in the interface.
 * Currently single-threaded, handling all input events across all controllers.
 May introduce latency?
 * Virtual gamepads don't change their axis sensitivities or deadzones when their input sources change.
 The deadzone ideal for a thumb stick might not be the ideal for a tilt control.
 * Code is messy as a personal project.
 Particularly, i18n was not a concern when writing it.
 Sorry.
 * Uses a udev monitor per wiimote despite xwiimote saying not to do that.
 * Wiimote buttons are still processed when a classic controller is present, despite duplicate buttons.
 The duplicate button events are mapped the same, and interleaved onto to the synthetic gamepad, but this generally isn't a huge problem.
-* Not really designed to handle multiple instances of WiimoteGlue running, mostly due to them grabbing the same wiimotes.
 * Virtual output devices aren't "cleared" when their input sources are removed.
 If you remap a button while it is held down (or an uncentered axis), the old mapping will be "frozen" to whatever input it had last.